 DOSAGE AND ADMINISTRATION

-The recommended dose is one drop of AZOPT® (brinzolamide ophthalmic suspension) 1% in the affected eye(s) three times daily.
-If more than one topical ophthalmic drug is being used, the drugs should be administered at least ten (10) minutes apart.
+The recommended dose is one drop of AZOPT (brinzolamide ophthalmic suspension) 1% in the affected eye(s) three times daily.
+AZOPT (brinzolamide ophthalmic suspension) 1% may be used concomitantly with other topical ophthalmic drug products to lower intraocular pressure.
+If more than one topical ophthalmic drug is used, the drugs should be administered at least ten (10) minutes apart.

 Dosage Forms And Strengths